Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Model and Methodology

-Note that the model is not identified if the minimal eigenvalue of $M^T\Sigma^{-1} M$ is zero, which we rule out throughout the paper (see Assumption \ref{A:Z} below).
+Note that the model is not identified if the minimal eigenvalue of $M^T\Sigma^{-1} M$ is zero, which we rule out throughout the paper (see Assumption \ref{A:Z}).
 We thus introduce

-which satisfies $\omega_2<\infty$ for each $n\geq 1$ under Assumption \ref{A:Z}.
-Below, we also assume that the maximal eigenvalue of $M^T\Sigma^{-1} M$ is bounded from above uniformly in $n\geq 1$ and hence, $\omega_2$ is strictly positive for all $n\geq 1$.
-On the other hand, in many cases we expect that $\omega_2$ might increase with the sample size $n$ either because the model requires a large number of functions to account for nonlinearity in the endogenous covariates or because the instruments are weak and thus the model is not strongly identified.
+which satisfies $\omega <\infty$ for each $n\geq 1$ under Assumption \ref{A:Z}.
+Below, we also assume that the maximal eigenvalue of $M^T\Sigma^{-1} M$ is bounded from above uniformly in $n\geq 1$ and hence, $\omega $ is strictly positive for all $n\geq 1$.
+On the other hand, in many cases we expect that $\omega $ might increase with the sample size $n$ either because the model requires a large number of functions to account for nonlinearity in the endogenous covariates or because the instruments are weak and thus the model is not strongly identified.
 In the first case, $X^T\beta$ is an approximation of the true nonlinear instrumental regression through approximating functions stored in $X$ whose number increases with $n$.
 In the second case, weakness of the instruments is captured by close to zero elements in the matrices $M$ and $\Sigma^{-1/2}M$.

-Similar to \cite{andrews2012estimation}, we consider the \textit{strongly identified} case where $\omega_2$ is uniformly bounded above, and the \textit{semi-strongly identified} case where $\omega_2$ is unbounded but satisfies $n/\omega_2\to\infty$.
-We show below that $\omega_2$ slows down the rate of convergence of our estimator.
-In the semi-strong case, the size of the confidence sets increases relative to $\omega_2$.
-There is also a third case which is the \textit{weak identified} case where $n/\omega_2=O(1)$ but the results of our paper do not apply to it.
-We emphasize that asymptotic behaviors of $\omega_1$ and $\omega_2$ have very different implications for our inference results.
-The asymptotic behavior of $\omega_1$ affects only the sparsity requirements of our model but does not affect the convergence rate of the proposed estimator.
-This is in contrast to $\omega_2$, which does not affect the sparsity of the model but might lead to slower rates of convergence.
-In this paper, we show that under appropriate assumptions the rate of convergence of our estimator for each component of $\beta^0$ is $\sqrt{\omega_2/n}$ .
+Similar to \cite{andrews2012estimation}, we consider the \textit{strongly identified} case where $\omega $ is uniformly bounded above, and the \textit{semi-strongly identified} case where $\omega $ is unbounded but satisfies $n/\omega \to\infty$.
+We show below that $\omega $ slows down the rate of convergence of our estimator.
+In the semi-strong case, the size of the confidence sets increases relative to $\omega $.
+There is also a third case which is the \textit{weak identified} case where $n/\omega =O(1)$ but the results of our paper do not apply to it.
+In this paper, we show that under appropriate assumptions the rate of convergence of our estimator for each component of $\beta^0$ is $\sqrt{\omega /n}$.

-In the case where model \eqref{model:eq} is seen as an approximation of a more complex nonlinear model, the COSI has the interpretation of an $\ell_1$ analog of the sieve measure of ill-posedness introduced in \cite{BCK07econometrica} and extended in \cite{Chen08} and \cite{chen2013}.
-The sieve measure of ill-posedness relates the strong norm of sieve approximation relative to its weak norm induced by a conditional expectation operator.
-We also see below that we require a similar link condition as in the sieve nonparametric instrumental variable literature to provide a link between strong and weak norm.

 Throughout the paper, we assume that a sample $(Y_i,X_i,Z_i)$, $1\leq i\leq n$ of independent and identically distributed copies of $(Y,X,Z)$ is available.
 We write the vector and matrices of observations as $\mathbf Y = (Y_1,\dots,Y_n)^T$, $\mathbf X=(\mathbf X_1,\dots,\mathbf X_p)$ with $\mathbf X_j=( X_{1,j},\dots, X_{n,j})^T$ for $1\leq j\leq p$ , and $\mathbf Z=(\mathbf Z_1,\dots,\mathbf Z_q)$ with $\mathbf Z_j=(Z_{1,j},\dots, Z_{n,j})^T$ for $1\leq j\leq q$.
 Moreover, the $n$-vector of unobservables is denoted by $\mathbf U = (U_1,\ldots, U_n)^T$.
 The $(d\times d)$--dimensional identity matrix is denoted by $I_d$ and its $j$--th column by $e_j$.